-Exterior renovations began in early April.
-Since then, the main entrance has been closed and all patients are to enter through the Emergency Room entrance.
+Exterior renovations are underway!
+As a result, the main entrance has been closed and all patients are to enter through the Emergency Room entrance.
 To accommodate the exterior renovations, a portion of the parking lot will be unavailable.

 Donated Community Bricks